FC Caspiy: History

 From 1979 – 1991, the team played in the Soviet second league.
 From 1992 onwards, following the breakup of the Soviet Union, they played in the championship of Kazakhstan.
 The best achievement – the 4th place in 1996.

 Premier league return

-Caspiy returned to the Kazakhstan Premier League for the first time in 19 seasons in 2020, with Head Coach Srdjan Blagojevic guiding them to a 10th-place finish.
+Caspiy returned to the Kazakhstan Premier League for the first time in 19 seasons in 2020, with head coach Srdjan Blagojevic guiding them to a 10th-place finish.
 The following season, 2021, Blagojevic sealed an 8th-place finish before leaving to join Astana, with Nikolay Kostov being appointed as his replacement on 31 December 2021.
+On April 17, 2023, a Macedonian specialist, Igor Angelovski, was announced as the new head coach.

+In 2021, the club rebranded itself, changing the logo, primary club colors, and sports kit.

+The top scorer in the club's history, with more than 60 goals (as of April 19, 2022), is the forward, and club alumnus Almas Nurbergenovich Armenov.